owid/owid-grapher/patch/readme.md

 It is a very low level DSL; arguably adds little to no value on top of just a single string.

-Patch is a DSL let's us use any data structure we want and handles the compiling/decompiling to QueryString, while preserving human readability.
+Patch is a DSL let's you use any data structure you want and handles the compiling/decompiling to QueryString, while preserving human readability.

 JSON would be a similar alternative to Patch, except you completely lose human readability in query strings, and it suffers from JSONs lack of certain data structures.

+Some benefits of Patch:

+1. A single place to encode and decode your params.
+Just encode/decode the whole patch.
+Do not decode/encode N times for every parameter nor invent a special encoding scheme for each param.
+2. Cleanly encodes arrays and nested structures.
+3. Improved human readability for short params; greatly improved readability for complex params.
+4. Versioning with easy upgrading.
+5. Very easy to debug—it's just a patch!